druce/druce.github.io/aws.md

   - Port should be :8888 (If it's e.g. 8889, other servers may be running)

 - Go to your browser and connect to https://<your IP>:8888
-  IMPORTANT: This is the IP from your AWS console, not the local IP reported by Jupyter startup.
+  IMPORTANT: Use the IP from your AWS console, not the local IP reported by Jupyter startup.
   In Chrome, click "Advanced", ignore the warning and proceed (if Firefox, add an exception) (You get a warning because the certificate domain name doesn't match our IP address, which changes every time we launch an AWS instance)